MELDProject/meld_graph/docs/install_native.md

 :::
 ::::

+## MELD license
+In order to run MELD Graph you need to have a `meld_license.txt` in the meld graph folder.
+To get this file, please fill out the [MELD registration form](https://docs.google.com/forms/d/e/1FAIpQLSdocMWtxbmh9T7Sv8NT4f0Kpev-tmRI-kngDhUeBF9VcZXcfg/viewform?usp=header).
+Once submitted, your application will be automatically reviewed and the meld_license.txt file will be send to your email.

 ## Set up paths and download model

+First, you will need to copy the MELD `meld_license.txt` into the meld graph folder (see above how to get the MELD license)

 Before being able to use the classifier on your data, some paths need to be set up and the pretrained model needs to be downloaded.
 For this, run:
 ```bash
 ./meldgraph.sh prepare_classifier.py